-A new 30×70 brick church building was dedicacted during a special service held Dec.
-15, 1973, for members of the Seventh Day Adventist Church in Gallatin.
+A new 30×70 brick church building was dedicated during a special service held Dec.
+15, 1973, for members of the Seventh-day Adventist Church in Gallatin, MO.
 Guest speaker was A.V.
 McClure, president of the Missouri Conference.

 The new church has a seating capacity of 100 and is located along Highway 13 in south Gallatin.
 This is the first church for the Gallatin congregation.
 Members had been meeting in homes and other buildings.

 A modernistic steeple graces the church’s exterior; the handsome interior features deep red carpeting, stained glass windows, and red upholstered pews.
 The sanctuary is equipped with a virtually new electronic organ, a piano and a speaker system.
 The building has an entrance vestibule, space for classrooms on the east end, and restrooms.